 The Raiders field teams for women in volleyball, basketball and fastpitch softball and for men in soccer, basketball and baseball.
-If you are interested in trying out for one of these teams, contact the athletics department at Fort Steilacoom or the office of student programs at Puyallup.
+If you are interested in trying out for one of these teams, contact the athletics department at Fort Steilacoom.

 Admission to Raider athletic events is free with a student I.D. card.
-Schedule information may be obtained in the athletics department at Fort Steilacoom or the student programs office at Puyallup.
+Schedule information may be obtained in the athletics department at Fort Steilacoom.